Andre-Faria-9170113/AED-TicTacToe/README.md

 -Select your desired gamemode from the menu by inputting the respective numerical key;

--Input your player name (or both player's in cave of a player vs. player match);
+-Input your player name (or both player's in case of a player vs. player match);

 -Choose which square to fill in for your turn, by inputting the respective numerical key until there is a winner (in PvP players will take turns choosing squares);